-Last week, I made a vow to myself to finally get a craft table on the weekend.
-Whether it meant buying one or making one, I was bound and determined to make this happen.
+I made a vow to myself to finally get a craft table on the weekend.
+Whether it meant buying one or making a DIY table, I was bound and determined to make this happen.
 I’ve had my craft supplies scattered around the house, in every closet imaginable for far too long!

 After searching for a proper table that would do, I wasn’t able to find anything pre-made.
 Ding ding!
 Genius idea alert!
-I found these Martha Stewart white Stackable Cube Organizers on the Home Depot website and at that moment I knew what I had to do.
-I was going to make my own table using these babies as the base.
+I found these cube organizer shelves and at that moment I knew what I had to do.
+I was going to make my own DIY craft table using these babies as the base.

-The assembly was super easy.
+The assembly of the shelves was super easy.
 All you need is a hammer and a screw driver.
-D looked like he was doing a good job so I just let him do it himself 😉
+If you’ve ever put furniture together, you know how it goes.

-Once he was done, we could pop the table top on.
-First though, we measured a 3″ overhang on all sides of the board with a pencil.
-This would allow us to easily line up the top of the shelves with the lines on the underside of the table.
-We’re smart 😉
+Once finished, I could pop the table top on.
+First I measured a 3″ overhang on all sides of the underside of the tabletop with a pencil.
+This would allow me to easily line up the top of the shelves with the lines on the underside of the table.
+I’m smart 😉